 The Scott O’Dell Award for Historical Fiction (American)

-Grades pre-k–8 selections have been reviewed by the editors of The Horn Book Magazine.
+Grades pre-K–8 selections have been reviewed by the editors of The Horn Book Magazine.

 See Appendix B of the Common Core State Standards for English Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects for additional suggestions.